 Group theory is the study of a set of elements present in a group, in Maths.
 A group’s concept is fundamental to abstract algebra.
 Other familiar algebraic structures namely rings, fields, and vector spaces can be recognized as groups provided with additional operations and axioms.
 The concepts and hypotheses of Groups repeat throughout mathematics.
 Also, the rules of group theory have influenced several components of algebra.
 Also, we have an important theorem called the Lagrange theorem in group theory of mathematics.

 For instance: A group of integers which are performed under multiplication operation.
-A geometrical group theory in the branch of Mathematics, is basically the study of groups that are finitely produced with the use of the research of the relationships between the algebraic properties of these groups and also topological and geometric properties of the spaces.
+Geometric group theory in the branch of Mathematics is basically the study of groups that are finitely produced with the use of the research of the relationships between the algebraic properties of these groups and also topological and geometric properties of the spaces.

 Suppose Dot(.) is an operation and G is the group, then the axioms of group theory are defined as;

 - Closure: If ‘x’ and ‘y’ are two elements in a group, G, then x.y will also come into G.